aurbac/cdk-ecs-two-fargate-services/README.md

 Push the project to your CodeCommit repository.

-Repeat the steps above the second service changing the path and name services.
+Repeat the steps above the second service changing the service path and name services.

 ## Update ECS cluster capacity provider to take advantage of Spot